wmedali/upload-newman-report-to-azure-storage/README.md

 ![Generated report](./resources/generated_report_example.png)

-You can access it through the link the console.log directly or go and download it directly from your Blob storage :
+You can access it through the link in the console log directly or and download it from your Blob storage in the Azure Portal :

 ![Download report from blob](./resources/download_report_from_container.png)

+This could also work for other type of automated test reports, like cypress or other JS based frameworks.